Jainprashuk/AlloHealth-SkyDine/README.md

 1. Move to Frontend Repository `cd frontend`
 2. Install dependencies: `npm install`.
 3. Start the development server: `npm run dev`.
 4. Access the frontend application at `http://localhost:5173` in your browser.
-(The App Will Not Work As Expected on localServer As Auth0 Was Setup on https://allo-health-frontend.vercel.app/)

 ## Backend Setup
 1. Move To Backend Repository `cd backend`